How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo systemctl status fail2ban

-Never modify jail.conf directly.
+⚠️ Important: Never edit /etc/fail2ban/jail.conf directly.
+This file is overwritten during package updates.
 Always use jail.local for custom configurations.

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local